 January 3, 1961

-The 1960 presidential elections made Senate Majority Leader Lyndon Johnson presidentof the Senate.
-As vice president-elect, Johnson experienced decidedly mixed feelings about giving up a post in which he had thrived during the mid-1950s.
-Having fallen short in his quest for the White House, he set out to refashion the vice presidency into his own image.
-“Power is,” he said, “where power goes."
-LBJ believed that the power he had enjoyed for eight years as Senate Democratic leader belonged to him by virtue of his personality, rather than through the position he held, and he devised a strategy to continue to serve as party leader in his new role as vice president.
+The 1960 presidential election made Senate Majority Leader Lyndon Johnson presidentof the Senate.
+Johnson was not excited about trading the powerful role of Majority Leader for the decidedly less influential position of vice president, and he set out to refashion the vice presidency into his own image.
+“Power is,” he said, “where power goes.”
+Johnson believed that the power he had enjoyed for eight years as Senate Democratic party leader belonged to him by virtue of his personality, rather than through the position he held, and he devised a strategy to continue to serve as party leader in his new role as vice president.

 Next, Mansfield presented a motion for Johnson to preside over future meetings of the Conference, “in the tradition of [Vice President Alben] Barkley and others.”
 His colleagues greeted this proposal with stunned silence.
 Then, Albert Gore, Sr., a Senate moderate, rose to recite a catalog of shared grievances against the former leader’s arm-twisting style.
-A party staffer described the scene. "[Gore’s] face was flushed with indignation beneath the neat and orderly waves of gray hair, and his speech was slow and deliberate as he released his words in a prolonged drawl, intensifying the agony that they seemed intended to inflict on Lyndon Johnson.”
+A party staffer who attended the meeting described the scene. "[Gore’s] face was flushed with indignation beneath the neat and orderly waves of gray hair, and his speech was slow and deliberate as he released his words in a prolonged drawl, intensifying the agony that they seemed intended to inflict on Lyndon Johnson.”
 A senator who was present later told a reporter, “Johnson sat there, his face ashen.”
 Mansfield assured his colleagues that with his proposal he was not suggesting that he surrender responsibility or authority as leader.
 Mansfield claimed—disingenuously—that the proposal was his alone, not Johnson’s, and he regretted any embarrassment it may have caused the vice president-elect.